WILDFIRE SMOKE AND ASH

-- Sick visits will be seen in designated exam rooms, and ill patients will enter the office through a separate entrance.
+- Ill patients will enter the office through a separate entrance.

-- We are requiring all patients (over the age of 2 years) and parents to wear masks when they come into our office.
+- We are requiring all patients (over the age of 2 years) and caregivers to wear masks when they come into our office for sick visits (fever, coughs, runny noses, sore throats, vomiting, diarrhea etc).

-- Please bring ONLY the child being seen to the office.
+- Please bring ONLY the child or children being seen to the office if possible.

-- All of our staff will be wearing personal protective equipment.
+- Our staff will be wearing personal protective equipment during sick visits.

 - Once you arrive in our parking lot, please text or call us to let us know that you have arrived.

 - Our exam rooms will be cleaned and disinfected after every visit.
 We are following CDC recommendations; the link to the CDC is on our Website, Facebook, Instagram and Twitter accounts.

 Please be patient with us as we're trying to help every patient of Medical Center Pediatrics stay safe.

 If your child has had a known Covid-19 exposure and has any of the following symptoms: fever, sore throat, cough, vomiting, diarrhea, or rash, please call our office for instructions.

 For information regarding the coronavirus, please visit: https://www.cdc.gov/coronavirus/2019-ncov/your-health/quarantine-isolation.html